6 Reasons Slow Travel Makes Trips More Meaningful

 2. Feel More Relaxed and Present

-When you “travel slowly,” you can breathe out.
-You are not in a hurry to jump to the next attraction, and finally, you drink your coffee slowly, enjoying the world around you.
-Instead of depleting your energy, you recharge it by engaging in a different activity.
+When you “travel slowly,” you can let your breath go out.
+In slow travel, there is no rush to run to the next sight, and finally, you can drink your coffee slowly while appreciating the world.
+You don’t suck energy out of yourself; you recharge your battery by doing a different kind of activity.

 3. It’s Kinder to the Planet

-Naturally, traveling at a slower pace has a trifling effect on the environment.
-With fewer flights in a year, fewer car rides, and much more time spent walking or on local transport, the overall CO₂ emissions are reduced.
+With fewer flights in a year, fewer car rides, and much more walking or local transport, the CO₂ emissions decrease, and the small steps can establish sustainable travel routines and habits.

 4. Unlock Creativity and Learn More About Yourself

-The Journal of Environmental Psychology stated that spending time in different spaces can drastically enhance creativity and problem-solving abilities.
-Many slow travelers eventually start journaling, painting, or learning a new skill, such as cooking a local dish.
+According to a study in the Journal of Environmental Psychology, spending time in various environments can significantly boost creativity and problem-solving skills.
+Many of the slow travel converts eventually start journaling, or painting, or learning a new skill.

 5. Save Money While Travelling Better